WebDevBootcamp/course-content/module1/index.md

 ## Week 1 Outline

-* History of the web/Internet (and the history of computing that’s most relevant to the web).
+* History of the web/Internet (and the history of computing that’s most relevant to the web)
-* Lifecycle of a request (or “LOAR”).
+* Lifecycle of a request (or “LOAR”)
-* Plumbing (protocols, standards, wiring, etc.).
+* Plumbing (protocols, standards, wiring, etc.)
-* Servers and server-side concepts.
+* Servers and server-side concepts
-* Clients and client-side concepts.
+* Clients and client-side concepts
-* Jobs and roles in web development.
+* Jobs and roles in web development
-* Thinking and acting like a developer.
+* Thinking and acting like a developer
-* Sample application (to-do list app).
+* Sample application (to-do list app)

 ## Course Outline

 Here’s the outline for the rest of the course (6 modules):

-1. Overview of the web and web technologies.
+1. Overview of the web and web technologies
-2. HTML & CSS.
+2. HTML & CSS
-3. Javascript.
+3. Javascript
-4. More Javascript.
+4. More Javascript
-5. UI/UX Design.
+5. UI/UX Design
-6. Thinking Like A Developer.
+6. Thinking Like A Developer

 ## Your Instructors